ken-okabe/vanfs/README-howFP.md

 ![image](https://raw.githubusercontent.com/ken-okabe/web-images/main/img_1687331557359.png#gh-dark-mode-only)

-In imperative programming, the order of statements in the code,  **from top to bottom** , determines the sequence of their execution  **without the need for explicit control structures** .
+In Imperative Programming, the order of statements in the code,  **from top to bottom** , determines the sequence of their execution  **without the need for explicit control structures** .

 <img width="100%" src="https://raw.githubusercontent.com/ken-okabe/web-images/main/javascript.svg">